shakewellagency/content-portal-pdf-parser/README.md

 ## Security

-If you discover any security vulnerabilities, please email kylyn.l@shakewell.agency instead of using the issue tracker.
+If you discover any security vulnerabilities, please email developers@shakewell.agency instead of using the issue tracker.

 ## Changelog